Thelymitra granitora

-Thelymitra granitora, commonly called the coastal granite sun orchid or coastal sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
+Thelymitra granitora, commonly called coastal granite sun orchid or coastal sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
 It has a single short, curved and channelled dark green leaf and up to eight relatively large pale blue or white, self-pollinating flowers with white mop-like tufts on the top of the anther.

 Description

 Thelymitra granitora is a tuberous, perennial herb with a single, fleshy, channelled, dark green leaf 70-150 mm long and 6-15 mm wide.
 The leaf is erect near its reddish or purplish base then curved.
 Up to eight pale blue or white flowers 17-28 mm wide are borne on a flowering stem 70-200 mm tall.
 The sepals and petals are 9-13 mm long and 2-3 mm wide.
 The column is white or pale blue, 6-7.5 mm long and 2.5-3 mm wide.
 The lobe on the top of the anther is mostly yellow, sometimes with a dark blue band, with an expanded, shallowly notched tip.
 The side lobes are curved at right angles and have white, mop-like tufts of white hairs.
 Flowering occurs in September and October but the flowers are self-pollinating and only open on warm sunny days.